itzmeanjan/yandex-translate/README.md

 # yandex-translate
-Yandex Translate Service python API
+Yandex.Translate Service python API

-**'yandex-translate' helps you to use Yandex.Translate Service from your python program.
+**'yandex-translate' helps you to use Yandex.Translate Service from your python script.**

 You can simply use it in your python script as below ::

- *Example usage of 'get_lang_list' :
+ ### Example usage of 'get_lang_list' :

 ```
- from get_lang_list import get_langs
+ from yandex-translate.get_lang_list import get_langs

  # argument 2, resp_lang, is one of the supported languages by Yandex.Translate, in which you would like to get the response